-Pull a small length of floss from the dispenser.
-Wrap the ends of the floss tightly around your middle fingers.
-Guide the floss between all teeth to the gum line, pulling out any food particles or plaque.
-Unwrap clean floss from around your fingers as you go, so that you have used the floss from beginning to end when you finish.
-Floss behind all of your back teeth.
+When you floss, pull a small length of floss from the dispenser and wrap the ends of the floss tightly around your middle fingers.
+Guide the floss between all teeth to the gum line, pulling out any food particles or plaque, and make sure to floss behind all of your back teeth.
+Move the clean floss from around your fingers as you go, so that you have used the floss from beginning to end when you finish.

 Floss at night to make sure your teeth are squeaky clean before you go to bed.
 When you first begin flossing, your gums may bleed a little.
 If the bleeding does not go away after the first few times, let a staff member know at your next appointment.

 Floss at least once a day.
-Pull a Small lenght of from the dispenser and wrap the ends tightly around your middle fingers.
+Pull a small length of floss from the dispenser and wrap the ends tightly around your middle fingers.

-Unwrap clean floss from arround your fingers as you go, so that you have used the floss from beginning to end.
+Unwrap clean floss from around your fingers as you go, so that you have used the floss from beginning to end.

 You should visit your general dentist twice a year (once every six months).
-In order to maintain a healthy smile, it is vital to have Professional cleanings and regular checkups.
-Your dentist will examine your teeth and provide an evaluation and existing dental problems and proposed treatment.
-If you have a dental emergency, you should call your dentist immediately.
+In order to maintain a healthy smile, it is vital to have professional cleanings and regular checkups.
+Your dentist will examine your teeth and provide an evaluation of existing dental problems and proposed treatment.
+If you have a dental emergency, you should always call your dentist immediately.